Vitals: Temp: 37C, BP: 140/80, HR 82, RR 12

 Intraocular pressures (IOP) by tonopen: OD 52 mmHg, OS 13 mmHg

 Confrontation Visual Fields (CVF): OD constricted 360, OS full

 Below is an image of what you see on external exam of the right eye:

 In the right eye, there is conjunctival injection, corneal edema, a shallow anterior chamber, and a mid-dilated pupil.
 There is a mild (1-2+) NS cataract.

-External examination of the left eye is grossly within normal limits.
+Slit lamp external examination of the left eye is grossly within normal limits.

 When flourescein is applied, there is no staining of the cornea in either eye.

 You attempt a fundoscopic exam of the right eye, but the view to the posterior pole is poor through the corneal edema.